AlexSafatli/AlexSafatli.github.io/index.md

 ### Description

-Master of Computer Science ([MCS](http://en.wikipedia.org/wiki/Master_of_Science_in_Information_Technology)) graduate student completing the remainder of my degree requirements at [Dalhousie University](http://dal.ca) in [Halifax, Nova Scotia](https://www.google.ca/maps/place/Halifax,+NS/), Canada.
+Recent graduate from [Dalhousie University](http://dal.ca) and passionate about software design and architecture.
+Currently living in [Halifax, Nova Scotia](https://www.google.ca/maps/place/Halifax,+NS/), Canada.
+Seeking entry-level employment and am willing to relocate.

 ### Interests

-Computationally expensive problems and complex data structures have a place near to my heart.
-Furthermore, both operating system and language development are areas of computing that I wish to pursue further.
+Computationally difficult problems and complex data structures have a place near to my heart.
+Furthermore, both operating systems, embedded systems, and language development are areas that I wish to pursue further.